300 (comics): Criticisms

+Writer Kieron Gillen's series Three is a riposte to Miller's 300.
+While Gillen is explicit that he admires 300, his work is an attempt to restore the presence of the helots, a slave tribe/caste absent from Miller's telling to the story of Sparta, and so question the heroism of the Spartans and their ownership of their victories, as well as challenge the discourse of freedom and its defence expressed by the Spartans, and by Miller.

 References in other works

 There are references to the Battle at Thermopylae in several of Frank Miller's other comic books.
 In Sin City: The Big Fat Kill, Dwight McCarthy considers Leonidas' choice of "where to fight" and manages to loosely recreate the Spartan defense tactics by cornering the enemy gang in a tight alley; they then annihilate them with heavy gunfire and explosives.
 Also in Hell and Back when Wallace is drugged he sees his friend as Leonidas with a machine gun.
 In The Dark Knight Returns and The Dark Knight Strikes Again, Miller's "omega" Batman stories, there are references to a character named "Hot Gates" (the literal translation of Thermopylae), an adult film star who first makes a version of Snow White, and then declares herself Dictator of Ohio.

 In the Emmy Award-winning episode "Jack and the Spartans" of the cartoon Samurai Jack, Jack meets a group of Spartan warriors fighting Aku's minions.
 This episode was partially inspired by Miller's comics.